-Over many years of successfully developing and using computational models, Dr Waegli has used programming languages like Fortran and Visual Basic and excellent programs such as Maple® and Mathematica®, but has found that often Excel supports the process from simple calculations to sophisticated models best and much simplifies the exchange of simulations with clients and fellow researchers.
+Over many years of successfully developing and using computational models, Dr Waegli has used programming languages like Fortran and Visual Basic and excellent programs such as Maple® and Mathematica®, but has found that often Excel supports the process from simple calculations to sophisticated models best.
+In addition, it much simplifies the exchange of simulations with clients and fellow researchers.
 Many of the applications described under "Development Projects" are hence based on Excel models.
-Such models also play an important role in the projects described below.

-In his own projects Dr Waegli is currently exploring new simulations approaches in three areas:
+In his own projects Dr Waegli is currently exploring new ideas and new simulation approaches in three areas:

 (I) Developing computational physics models using affordable and ubiquitous tools.

 (II) Designing computationally efficient algorithms and models for tiny systems (tiny AI).